Understand Muscle Weakness Symptoms, Causes & Treatment

 Chronic Fatigue Syndrome

 Another name is myalgic encephalomyelitis.
 People with chronic fatigue syndrome experience severe tiredness and trouble sleeping.
-Other signs include muscle weakness, pain, dizziness, and trouble concentrating.
+Other signs include muscle weakness, pain, dizziness, and difficulty concentrating.

 Diabetes